ramamet/posit_fifa2022/readme.md

 > Table Contest 2022 - RMarkdown Dashboard

 #### What is this?
 R, HTML, CSS, and JS are an immensely powerful combination for developing and hosting standalone data-analytics web applications.
-This FIFA22 app demonstrates how to develope an RMarkdown application deployed in Netlify using the GitHub repo.
+This FIFA22 app demonstrates how to build an RMarkdown application deployed in Netlify using the GitHub repo.

 #### Why this Dashboard ?